Fight Club

 The Memphis group competes in the Armored Combat League and the Historic Medieval Battles league.

-This not play time or make-believe.
+This is not play time or make-believe.
 The fighters are really fighting.
 And the swords and the armor must meet historic standards.

 Fighters compete in two categories: 1) duels, which have sub-categories, including sword and shield and long sword and 2) melee, which involves a number of variations, like 3 on 3 or 21 on 21.